harishkumardhilip/Getting-and-Cleaning-Data-Course-Project/README.md

 The test and train data extracted are then labeled for better understanding and only columns which are related to mean and standard deviation are selected.

 As a result of the data transformation, tidy data set is created with the means of all the columns per test subject and per activity.
-This tidy dataset will be written to a tidy.csv, which can also be found in this repository.
+This tidy dataset will be written to a tidy.txt, which can also be found in this repository.

 ### About the Code Book